 How to install Prestashop 1.7 on localhost, hosting, server

 It is one of the most popular content management systems for e-commerce websites.
 It is used by small businesses and large enterprise companies alike and can be enhanced by thousands of Prestashop addons that you can install on the Modules Page.
 More than 270,000 e-commerce sites worldwide run on this open-source platform and are available in 65 different languages.

-It is fairly easy to use, provides a powerfully responsive store interface for shoppers.
+It is fairly easy to use and provides a powerfully responsive store interface for shoppers.
 It also offers a comprehensive set of features such as analytics, multi-lingual, multiple payment gateways or product catalogs.
 It's free & open source.

 Today we will discover how to install Prestashop 1.7 on your web hosting/webserver/localhost.
 The installation process is simple, and I always love to deploy the shops on Ubuntu with Apache web servers — it's lightweight and easy to use.
 You can also install Nginx as your web server or use web hosting for your online store.
 This is one of the most useful tutorials for developing your e-commerce site.

 What are the steps to take to install Prestashop 1.7

-And remember, the Prestashop Installation process on a server is more involved and time-consuming than using cloud hosting.
-But the rewards are greater: Better Performance, greater flexibility with the freedom to tweak your settings as you see fit.
+And remember, the Prestashop Installation process on a cloud server is more involved and time-consuming than using cloud hosting.
+But the rewards are greater: Better performance, greater flexibility with the freedom to tweak your settings as you see fit.

 You won’t ever have to wait for a cloud-host support team to change PHP settings for you.

-Step I - Download Prestashop & Upload to Server
+Step I - Download Prestashop & Upload it to the server

 Download the latest PrestaShop installation package from the official download page.

 Extract the package locally on your computer.

 In order to do that, please, use any extracting software to unzip.
 For example, Winzip, Winrar, 7Zip (Windows) or Keka, Archive Utility (macOS)...

 Open the extracted folder that includes the installation package - prestashop.zip file.
 Upload this file to the web server via cPanel File Manager or using an FTP client.